Donbas Self-Proclaimed Republics To Hand Over 4 Detainees To Kiev On Friday - Envoy - UrduPoint

 Donbas Self-Proclaimed Republics To Hand Over 4 Detainees To Kiev On Friday - Envoy

-The self-proclaimed republics of the eastern Ukrainian region of Donbas will hand over four people who have been detained in the course of the conflict with Kiev to Ukrainian authorities in Minsk on Friday, which will become the first step toward a future full-scale exchange of detainees, Kiev's representative for humanitarian affairs at the Trilateral Contact Group on Ukraine, Viktor Medvedchuk, said on Thursday
+The self-proclaimed republics of the eastern Ukrainian region of Donbas will hand over four people who have been detained in the course of the conflict with Kiev to Ukrainian authorities in Minsk on Friday, Kiev's representative for humanitarian affairs at the Trilateral Contact Group on Ukraine, Viktor Medvedchuk, said on Thursday

 Earlier in the day, the representative held a meeting with the leaders of Donbas's Donetsk and Luhansk self-proclaimed republics in the Belarusian capital.